 The Student Life Center is open throughout the day and early evening hours for the use by the campus community.
 The SLC is a good place to spend some of your free time, get involved with the Student Activities or to prepare for a class with a friend.
 The Student Government, Club Mailboxes, Athletics Office and the Office of Campus Activities are located in the SLC.

 Student Support Center - SCC Urban Campus

 The Academic Support Center and Computer Lab offers drop-in tutoring for all majors covering a variety of subjects.
-Peer Tutors primarily focus on Administrative Office Support, Business, Information Technology and college preparatory courses.
+Peer Tutors primarily focus on Administrative Office Professional, Business, Information Technology and college preparatory courses.
 Students also utilize these areas and the services they offer for academic advising, admission support, financial aid assistance, make-up exams, compass testing, on-line testing, and academic accommodation for students with special needs.
 With the number of computers that have been placed in the Academic Support Center and Computer Lab, these areas offer students a quiet place to complete assignments using a host of software programs provided and allow them to research projects on the internet.
 These also serve as areas for students to interact freely and conduct study group sessions.
 There is no charge for any of the services offered.

 Switchboard - Belmont Campus